spartarocks123/BRFSS_multimorbidity_project/README.md

 - Conduct sensitivity analyses if appropriate
 - Finalize interpretation of results and documentation
 - Replicate analysis with SQL & Python
 - Document technical rationale through code comments.
-If any changes are needed, that will be explained by the code comments and the commit.
+If any changes are needed, that will be explained by the code comments or README.md.

 Happy to receive any professional feedback—please keep it constructive and focused on analysis, methodology, or reproducibility.

+**Note on diagnostics:**
+# VIF and Hosmer-Lemeshow tests are standard diagnostics for GLMs.
+# Since we are using svyglm (survey-weighted logistic regression),
+# Recently learned that VIG and Hosmer-Lemeshow tests don't fully account for weights, strata, or clustering.
+This dataset uses svyglm (survey-weighted logistic regression).
+Will utilize different tests instead.